 Some of the resonances in Table 5 are the mathematical consequence from others.
-For example: if the mean motions of Mars and Earth are excluded from the equations (21) and (22), then we obtain the equations that express the third and the forth resonance respectively.
+For example: if the mean motions of Mars and Earth are excluded from the equations (21) and (22) it is obtained the equations that express the third and the forth resonance respectively.